MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

     This query will increase the fragmentation level of the Person.Address table and its indexes by adding a large number of new records.

-1. Execute the first query again.
+1. Execute the previous query again.
 Now you should be able to see four highly fragmented indexes.

     ![Picture 03](../images/dp-300-module-07-lab-06.png)